decentralized-identity/trustdidweb-v03/spec/specification.md

 The allowed parameter items and (where applicable) enumerated values for those items are defined below.

-- `method`: Defines the version of the [[ref: DID Log]] processing specification to use when processing a given DID's log file.
-As new versions of the processing specifications are defined, additional values will be added to the list of acceptable values.
+- `method`: Defines the `did:tdw` specification version to use when processing a given DID's log file.
+As new versions of this specifications are defined, additional parameters and enumerated values will be added to this.
+This allows a long lasting DID to evolve the settings being used by the DID over time, such as changing the hash algorithm used, or the Data Integrity cryptosuite.
   - This item **MUST** appear in the first [[ref: DID Log]] entry.
-  - This item **MAY** appear in later [[ref: DID Log]] entries to indicate that the processing rules for that and later entries have been changed to a different version.
+  - This item **MAY** appear in later [[ref: DID Log]] entries to indicate that the processing rules for that and later entries have been changed to a different specification version.
   - Acceptable values for this specification are:
     - `did:tdw:0.1`: Requires that the rules defined in this specification be used in processing the log.